ngrx/platform/projects/ngrx.io/content/guide/data/save-entities.md

 When the server responds with a `ChangeSet`, or the effect re-uses the original request `ChangeSet`, the effect returns a `SAVE_ENTITIES_SUCCESS` action with the `ChangeSet` in the payload.

-This `ChangeSet` has the save structure as the one in the `SAVE_ENTITIES` action, which was the source of the HTTP request.
+This `ChangeSet` has the same structure as the one in the `SAVE_ENTITIES` action, which was the source of the HTTP request.

 The `EntityCacheReducer` converts the `ChangeSet.changes` into a sequence of `EntityActions` to the entity collection reducers.

 The `store` never sees these reducer calls (and you won't see them in the redux tools).
-They are are applied synchronously, in succession to an instance of the `EntityCache` object.
+They are applied synchronously, in succession to an instance of the `EntityCache` object.

 After all `ChangeSet.changes` have been reduced, the `EntityCacheReducer` returns the updated `EntityCache` and the NgRx `Store` gets the new, fully-updated cache in one shot.